 - Then, wet your hair with lukewarm water and apply some shampoo to it.

-- Massage your scalp and hair strands for about 5-10 minutes to ensure that all the dirt has been removed.
+- Massage your scalp and hair strands with the shampoo.

-- Rinse the shampoo and pre-poo out of your hair with lukewarm water.
+- Rinse your hair with lukewarm water.
+If needed, shampoo twice.

 - Coat your hair with conditioner from root to tip and leave it on for 10-20 minutes.

-- Wash it off cool or lukewarm water.
+- Wash it off with cool or lukewarm water.

 - Finally, massage some leave-in conditioner into your strands and style as required.

 As you can see, there is no singular guide to washing and conditioning your natural hair.
-Rather, there are multiple routines, all of which should be carried out every week.
+Rather, there are multiple routines that you can use and vary to suit your hair.
 Next, we discuss the various natural hair wash day tips that you should keep in mind when carrying out your routine.

 Tips To Keep In Mind When Washing Natural Hair